 - History of prior ectopic pregnancy

-- Prior surgery of the fallopian tubes or in the pelvis, such as tubal surgery
+- Prior surgery of the fallopian tubes or in the pelvis, including tubal ligation (having your tubes tied).

-- Infections that travel to the pelvis, such as gonorrhea, chlamydia or pelvic inflammatory disease
+- Sexually transmitted infections that travel to the pelvis, such as gonorrhea, chlamydia or pelvic inflammatory disease

 If a pregnancy is ectopic, this means it can’t continue to develop and the tissue must be removed.
 Your provider will use some of the following treatment options:

-- Close monitoring to evaluate your hCG levels, the hormones that are produced by the placenta, to make sure they go back to normal.
+- Close monitoring to evaluate your human chorionic gonadotropin (hCG) levels, the hormones that are produced by the placenta, to make sure they go back to normal.
 This is called expectant management and can take several weeks.
 This is done when the ectopic pregnancy is expected to resolve naturally.

 - Medication to stop pregnancy growth called methotrexate